-Bertrand Russell always struck me as conspicuously lackingin human intelligence, otherwise known as Wisdom.
+Bertrand Russell always struck me as lacking in human intelligence.
+His mind whirred like a clock, endlessly doing logico-mathematical puzzles, and applying them to human matters.
 He showed no awareness of the darkness and depth in men’s souls.
-His mind whirred like a clock endlessly doing logico-mathematical puzzles, and applying it to human matters.
-He was rationalistic, humanistic and pacifistic, and believed in his own goodness because goodness is what he intended, you see.
+He was rationalistic, humanistic and pacifistic, and believed in his own goodness because goodness, you see, is what he intended.

-When I was a little boy, a close relative of mine would stand at bus-stops absorbed in one of BR’s political books published by Victor Gollancz’s Left Book Club with the famous yellow covers.
+When I was a little boy, a close relative of mine would stand at bus-stops absorbed in one of Russell’s books on politics (published by Victor Gollancz’s Left Book Club with the famous yellow covers).
 My heart would sink at the thought of what was in it: a simple-minded idea of what nations wanted and what would satisfy them.
-A rationalistic and materialistic idea.
-No idea of the human heart and that of nations.
+A rationalistic and materialistic idea, no idea of the human heart and that of nations.

 Let me start off with what we have about his own life: